pmunts/muntsos/README.txt

        The advantage of Arm GNU is that it is updated far more frequently, at least twice a year.

+     * 28 December 2023 -- Renamed the MuntsOS cross-toolchain metapackage
+       from muntsos-dev-ctng-2.0 to muntsos-dev-9.0 to solve an Alire package conundrum.

+     * 29 December 2023 -- MuntsOS GCC 13.2.0 cross-toolchains running on
+       ARM64 Linux are now available.
+I built these on a Raspberry Pi CM4 with 8 GB of RAM running Ubuntu 23.10 (for the GCC 13 native toolchain necessary to build my cross-toolchains).
+Each cross-toolchain took about 5 hours to build.
+They run on 64-bit Raspberry Pi OS and on low cost ARM Chromebooks.

 Quick Setup Instructions for the Impatient

    Instructions for installing the MuntsOS cross-toolchain development